Engineering Hall

 • Application Fee

-Electronically submit one copy of your transcript of all undergraduate and previous graduate work along with your online application to the Graduate School.
-Unofficial copies of transcripts will be accepted for review, but official copies are required for admitted students.
-Please do not send transcripts or any other application materials to the Graduate School or the Department of Engineering Physics unless requested.
-Please review the requirements set by the Graduate School for additional information about degrees/transcripts.
+Within the online application, upload the undergraduate transcript(s) and, if applicable, the previous graduate transcript.
+Unofficial copies of transcripts are required for review; official copies are required for admitted applicants.
+Please do not send transcripts or any other application materials to the Graduate School or the Department of Mechanical Engineering unless requested.
+Please review the requirements

 In this document, applicants should explain why they want to pursue further education in Engineering Mechanics and discuss which UW faculty members they would be interested in doing research with during their graduate study (see the Graduate School for more advice on how to structure a personal statement).